Edmontosaurus: Canadian discoveries

 Two more species that would come to be included with Edmontosaurus were named from Canadian remains in the 1920s, but both would initially be assigned to Thespesius.
 Gilmore named the first, Thespesius edmontoni, in 1924.
 T. edmontoni also came from the Horseshoe Canyon Formation.
 It was based on NMC 8399, another nearly complete skeleton lacking most of the tail.
 NMC 8399 was discovered on the Red Deer River in 1912 by a Sternberg party.
-Its forelimbs, ossified tendons, and skin impressions were briefly described in 1913 and 1914 by Lambe, who at first thought it was an example of a species he had named Trachodon marginatus, but then changed his mind.
+Its arms, ossified tendons, and skin impressions were briefly described in 1913 and 1914 by Lambe, who at first thought it was an example of a species he had named Trachodon marginatus, but then changed his mind.
 The specimen became the first dinosaur skeleton to be mounted for exhibition in a Canadian museum.
 Gilmore found that his new species compared closely to what he called Thespesius annectens, but left the two apart because of details of the arms and hands.
 He also noted that his species had more vertebrae than Marsh's in the back and neck, but proposed that Marsh was mistaken in assuming that the annectens specimens were complete in those regions.

-In 1926, Charles Mortram Sternberg named Thespesius saskatchewanensis for NMC 8509, a skull and partial skeleton from the Wood Mountain plateau of southern Saskatchewan.
-He had collected this specimen in 1921, from rocks that were assigned to the Lance Formation, now the Frenchman Formation.
-NMC 8509 included an almost complete skull, numerous vertebrae, partial shoulder and hip girdles, and partial hind limbs, representing the first substantial dinosaur specimen recovered from Saskatchewan.
+In 1926, Charles Mortram Sternberg named Thespesius saskatchewanensis for NMC 8509, which is a skull and partial skeleton from the Wood Mountain plateau of southern Saskatchewan.
+He had collected this specimen in 1921 from rocks that were assigned to the Lance Formation, now the Frenchman Formation.
+NMC 8509 included an almost complete skull, numerous vertebrae, partial shoulder and hip girdles, and partial legs, representing the first substantial dinosaur specimen recovered from Saskatchewan.
 Sternberg opted to assign it to Thespesius because that was the only hadrosaurid genus known from the Lance Formation at the time.
 At the time, T. saskatchewanensis was unusual because of its small size, estimated at 7 to 7.3 m in length.